 The first time YouTube videos will be available offline on mobile devices, the upcoming YouTube app update will see offline video viewing made possible, with a selection of content able to be downloaded to smartphones and tablets for up to 48 hours at a time.

 “We’re always exploring ways to bring more viewers to your content,” an official YouTube spokesperson said via the company’s official blog.
-“As part of this effort, later this year we’ll launch a new feature on YouTube’s mobile apps that will help you reach fans -- even when they’re not connected to the Internet.”
+“As part of this effort,

 Although it is currently unclear exactly how these new download and offline features will be implemented and laid out within the app, the YouTube team have revealed the offline options will be introduced in November, letting avid fans fill their devices with content for long journeys ahead of the Christmas period.